BRITISH 2YO RACING - GLOSSARY

 BHB British Horseracing Board, took over from the Jockey Club (q.v.) the overall running of British Racing in the 1990s.
 Superceded by the British Horseracing Authority (BHA).

-BLACK TYPE RACE Horses which have won important races are printed in Bold Text (as opposed to normal text) in Sales Catalogues, capitalised for winners of such events.
+BLACK TYPE RACE Horses which have won, or placed in, important races are printed in Bold Text (as opposed to normal text) in Sales Catalogues, capitalised for winners of such events.
 This has led to the use of the term 'Black Type' to refer to the races which can engender the use of bold text.
 In British flat racing the important races are the Group (1-3) and Listed races.
 [See the - Article - on this site which gives the history of Classic, Pattern, Group & Listed race names.]

 BOX-WALKER [See also - Stall Vices.]